J9-PT-IRONHACK-JAVA/CodeMasters-project2-CRM/READ_ME.md

 <br/>

 ### Installation
-This application
-is optimized to be used in the terminal
+This application is optimized to be used in the terminal, to execute the program, you must "--- PDTE AÑADIR COMANDOS--"

 ### General Usage
 In order to access the application, at first the user will be required to log in to it.